 Hungry for God

-Though touchy and difficult to be “politically correct” about it, tongues must be discussed when teaching about the ‘Spirit-Filled Life.’
-I do want to say this again.
-Speaking in tongues is not the seal of a “Spirit-filled life.”
-We know this is true because of what Paul writes in one Corinthians and two Corinthians.
-There were lots of tongue talkers, but also lots of sin.
+Though touchy and challenging to be “politically correct” about, we must discuss tongues when teaching about the ‘Spirit-Filled Life.’
+Again, I want to say this: Speaking in tongues is not the seal of a ‘Spirit-filled life.’
+We know this is true because of what Paul writes in 1 Corinthians and 2 Corinthians.
+There were lots of tongue-talkers but also lots of sin.

 The fruit of the Spirit would be far greater evidence of a Spirit-filled life.
 However, as we see in the scriptures, tongues can be a part of a Spirit-filled life.
-Do I believe that we must speak in tongues to be saved?
+Do I believe that we must speak in tongues to receive salvation?
 Absolutely not.
 I don’t see that in the Bible.
-I do believe tongues are something the believer can enjoy today if we so desire.
+I think tongues are something believers can enjoy today if we desire.

-Some in this congregation are saying, “Great, this needs to be taught.
+Some in this congregation are saying, “Great, this needs teaching.
 I am happy that the pastor is going to teach about tongues.
 Maybe we can get that fire back again.”
-Others are saying, “Should this be taught on a Sunday morning?
+Others say, “Should the Pastor teach this on a Sunday morning?
 It is controversial, and I don’t want anyone offended if they don’t believe in tongues.”
 Still others are saying, “I’ll never speak in tongues.
 I don’t care what he says.”

-To the last group, the group that said, “I’ll never speak in tongues,” let me say there was a time I said that.
+To the last group that said, “I’ll never speak in tongues,” let me say there was a time I said that.

-Today I am more like Paul and say I speak in tongues more than ye all.
-I have been speaking in tongues since 1978 and today I speak with tongues nearly every day of my life.
+Today, I am more like Paul, and I say I speak more in tongues than you all.
+I have spoken in tongues since 1978, and today, I speak with tongues nearly every day of my life.
 That doesn’t mean that you should or that you ever will.
 I will never think less of you if you never speak with tongues, and I hope you will not think less of me because I do.
 However, personally, I like it.

 Hungry for God